JulianC775/linux-frame-gen-guide/README.md

 This repo contains:
 - **claude.md**: Guide for Claude to follow when helping optimize games
 - **game-configs/**: Saved configurations for individual games
+- **launch-options.json**: Standardized launch options for all games

 ## How to Use